DenizSt/H3Fsymbols/README.md

 # H3Fsymbols
-These are the F-symbols for the H3 fusion category.
+These are the F-symbols for the H3 fusion category (see https://arxiv.org/abs/1906.01322).
 There are two parameters in the solution which can both be either +1 or -1.

 The solution has been obtained by solving the Pentagon equation with Mathematica and expoiting properties of trivalent categories.